alexmley/iseproject/README.md

 # Precision Platformer Gauntlet

-A deterministic pygame platformer built as a Gymnasium environment, designed to make an RL agent's improvement over training *visually obvious*.
-The level is a fixed sequence of ~40 jumps where the gap size and platform width scale on an exponential curve — brutal-looking by the end, but tuned to always stay just barely possible.
+I have created deterministic pygame platformer built as a Gymnasium environment, designed to make an RL agent's improvement over training *visually obvious*.
+The level is a fixed sequence of 40 jumps where the gap size and platform width scale on an exponential curve — brutal-looking by the end, but altered to always stay just barely possible.

 ## How the difficulty curve works

-Two things escalate exponentially as the level progresses:

 - **Gap size** grows from `70px` and asymptotically approaches `90%` of the agent's theoretical max jump distance (`~216px`, derived from jump velocity, gravity, and horizontal speed).
-It never quite reaches the true max, so every jump stays physically completable — it just requires increasingly precise timing and full-speed horizontal movement.
+It never quite reaches the true max, just makes it extremely difficult.
-- **Platform width** shrinks from `150px` down to a floor of `46px` (roughly 1.8x the agent's own width), so late-level landings require real precision, not just "jump in the general direction."
+- **Platform width** shrinks from `150px` down to a floor of `46px` (roughly 1.8x the agent's own width), making jumps for the agent harder.

 Starting at platform 14, some platforms also drift vertically (sine wave), adding a timing element on top of the spacing/width difficulty.
+In v4, I added a toggle for this, where you can set moving_platforms to true or false.

 Because gap and width are both deterministic functions of platform index (seeded, not random noise), every training run faces the *exact same*